-For surfclam and ocean quahog, there used to be occasional landings in Ocean City, MD, but with fuel prices and trucking issues they are not occurring anymore.
-It used to be significant but is no longer.
-Cape May and Wildwood, NJ are no longer significant.
+For surfclam and ocean quahog, there used to be occasional landings in Ocean City, MD, but with fuel prices and trucking issues they are not occurring anymore - those vessels are now fishing out of Cape May, NJ.
+There are some landings out of Wildwood, NJ.
 Most of the fleet is fishing out of Pt.
 Pleasant and Atlantic City, NJ, Oceanview, NY, and New Bedford and Fairhaven, MA.
-Hyannis, MA (surfclam only) landings have been recently reduced over the last few months.
-Cape Charles, VA is a revived port of landings targeting surclams off the Virginia coast.
+Hyannis, MA (surfclam only) landings have been reduced over the last few months.
+Cape Charles, VA is a revived port of landings targeting surfclam off the Virginia coast.
 Trucking costs and the distance needed to travel to harvest clams has put greater economy on scale and location.

 Increasing foreign imports and foreign competition puts a constraint on price, and the price cannot be increased to absorb all the additional costs and still be competitive in the marketplace.
-Clearwater (clam company in Canada) has been sold to a new syndicate, so it has gone from a public to private entity - they are selling their product in the U.S. and it is competing with domestic product.
+Clearwater (clam company in Canada) has been sold to a new syndicate, so it has gone from a public to private entity - they are selling their product in the U.S. at a cheaper price and it is competing with domestic product.
 This is exerting additional pressure on the marketplace.
 The limits to demand for clams in the market is driven by many market factors including foreign seafood competition, other products in the marketplace (e.g. chicken, etc.), shifting toward healthier market products (e.g. clam sushi, etc. versus a fried or cream-based product), and competition with other ingredients, as clams typically are not a center of the plate product.
-There are also some complicating factors related to U.S. relationships with China and the EU/Europe in terms of marketing and sales, including trade tariffs.
+There are also some complicating factors related to U.S. relationships with China and the EU/Europe in terms of marketing and sales of clams, tariff, and sanitation equivalency issues.
 Massachusetts and Washington State clam landings can export now to certain European markets if on the FDA register - as other states are added, federal clams landed in those states could also export to Europe.
+There are two federal growing areas that are on the EU list - looking to expand the listing of approved federal waters for clams landed in Massachusetts.
 Exports for surfclam will be limited because there are not enough surfclam to meet domestic demand.